Futrell/6.945/README.md

-These are problem sets and class notes from MIT 6.945, Spring 2014.
+These are class notes from MIT 6.945, Spring 2014.